TheTrafficLight/Peter_Morrison_Portfolio/README.md

 This is a portfolio of the work I have created related to programming/software development

 The rush project was a group assingment.
 My work is the landing page and the "quality education tab".
 Note how the buttons move towards the cursor and how the background in the quality education tab spins.
 My partner created the "industry and innovation tab" and navigation bar.

+Open this project by opening the landing-page.html file.